It is now officially the last week of spring — until next year. Have you finished your spring cleaning yet?

 Begin by unplugging the keyboard, or start when your computer is off (especially in the case of laptops).
 Cleaning your keyboard while it is still plugged in is like asking for strange and disastrous things to happen.

 To dislodge dust/crumbs/hair/etc. from between the keys, begin with either a paintbrush or a dust blaster.
 I find it helpful to tilt the keyboard forward or even hold it upside-down during this process, allowing for the particles to free themselves and fall out.
-A few gently taps on the sides are also helpful
+A few gentle taps on the sides are also helpful.

 If a deep-cleaning is necessary, each key can be pried off of the keyboard temporarily.
 The keys can be cleaned separately, and the keyboard can be dusted without keys in the way.
 The keys will snap back on, but make sure they’re dry first.
 Also, make sure each key gets put back in its proper place, whether by remove/replacing one at a time, or by taking a photo of your keyboard layout before you begin.
 There’s a good typing game; see if you can remember where each key should go!